ianacaburian/AbletonLink_JuceSampler/README.md

 ### 3. Prepare for time jumps and buffer overlaps.
 Coming from vst development where samples and ppq beats get fed into your plugin at exactly the moment you expect them to come, your app may glitch out when adding Link and not preparing for these jumps and overlaps.
 At each buffer boundary the beat or phase values provided by link (via beatAtTime() and phaseAtTime) may show that they jump irregularly from buffer cycle to buffer cycle (e.g. buffer 1 might have beat values of 0.11 to 0.13 for samples 0 and 511, then buffer 2 has already jumped to values of 0.21 to 0.23), or overlap might occur (e.g. buffer 1 has 0.11 to 0.13 and buffer 2 has 0.12 to 0.14).
 In my experience, these things must be handled to prevent any unwanted artifacts.
 There are many approaches you can take, where my suggestions may be too convoluted or not accurate enough for your situation so I leave this to you.
 Seeing as Link uses real-time values for its algorithms, these can be hard to debug without setting up some test harness or mocking framework.
+Just don't mistake time jumps or buffer overlaps as bugs themselves, these are occasional, but normal.

 ### 4. The std::chrono library provides for creating your own time types
 Howard Hinnant (the almighty creator of time) explains this best in his talk at cppcon 2016.
 In this project, microseconds to samples is converted explicitly using the formula micros_to_samples = 1.0e6 / sample_rate.
 However, the chrono library provides conveniences to create types that do these conversions automatically.